Jingo-ji

+Stone stairway leading to Jingo-ji Kondō, flanked by Japanese maple trees in autumn foliage.

 Jingo-ji (神護寺) is a Buddhist temple in Kyoto.
 It stands on Mount Takao to the northwest of the center of the city.
 The temple adheres to Shingon Buddhism.
 Its principal image is a statue of Bhaisajyaguru (Yakushi Nyorai), the Buddha of Healing or "Medicine Buddha".

 The temple was first established in the year 824, as a merger of two private temples founded earlier by Wake no Kiyomaro.
 They were the Jingan-ji (神願寺) in Kiyomaro's home province and the Takaosan-ji (高雄山寺).

 Treasures

 Jingo-ji holds sixteen National Treasures of Japan.
 They include the honzon and other statues.
 Another treasure is a list written by Kūkai in 812 called the "Name List of Abhisheka [Initiates]" (灌頂歴名, kanjōrekimyō) and displays some of Kukai's talent for calligraphy.
 This list contains people and deities in 812 who underwent the abhisheka at Takaosan-ji presided by Kūkai.

 The Buddhist Sutra "Bimashōkyō", translated by Guṇabhadra, was handed down at the temple.
 It is "one of the a volume from the Issaikyō (a Buddhist corpus), commonly known as Jingo-ji kyō, the corpus originally consisted of more than 5,400 volumes in total, but only 2,317 still remain as the rest were scattered outside the temple."